 Ogemaw Hills Pathway is located in the hills north of West Branch at the comer of Fairview and Clear Lake Roads.
-The trails wind through approximately 15 miles of the AuSable State Forest providing groomed cross country trails for all skill levels.
+The trails wind through over 13 miles of the AuSable State Forest providing groomed cross country trails for all skill levels.

 To thoroughly enjoy this area you should understand the dynamic forces that were at work shaping our landscape thousands of years ago.